ibefrank/LoginPage/README.md

 A sleek and modern **login interface** built with **.NET MAUI** and following the **MVVM architecture**.
 This project features a clean dark theme, responsive design, and interactive elements like password visibility toggle and social login placeholders — ready to plug into any authentication workflow.

 ---
+##Functionality
+Structured the login functionality using MVVM architecture.
+Added LoginPage under Views and LoginViewModel under ViewModel.
+Integrated basic validation and navigation logic.
+Prepared the codebase for service injection and future authentication features.
 ## ✨ Features

 - Email and Password fields